vanallenlab/ped_germline_SV/jett_analysis/README.md

 * `ref`: reference files used by various notebooks, with purposes documented in a `README.md`.
 * `info`: files containing useful notes.
 Notably includes `methods.md` and `style.md`, which explain the methods and a style guide for code.

+The data for this project is stored under a google bucket named `vanallen-pedsv-analysis`.

 ## Python Virtual Environment

 I use a virtual environment for reproducibility.
 To create the virtual environment used to generate this code: